The Division of Behavioral Medicine studies behavioral factors relevant to the development or treatment of pediatric disease.

 A commitment of 10 or more hours per week, per semester (regular academic year or summer) is necessary to earn 3 credit hours.
 In addition, you may gain research experience by volunteering.

-Refer to Research Studies for information on our current studies.
 Students interested in research hours or volunteering to help with data collection should contact the project coordinator of the specific research project or program.

 Master's thesis and doctoral dissertation opportunities are available to graduate students.
 Students interested in completing a master's thesis or doctoral dissertation should contact us to obtain further information about graduate training.